mozilla/vouched-mozillians/docs/installation/installation-virtualenv.rst

 #.
 When you're done:

-   When you are done with your coding session, do not forget to kill the `elasticsearch` process and deactivate your virtual python environment by running::
+   When you are done with your coding session, do not forget to deactivate your virtual python environment by running::

      (venv)$ deactivate